AFTERSCHOOL / FRIDAY PROGRAM

 ABC STRUCTURE

-ABC is an IRS-designated 501(c) (3) nonprofit organization.
-ABC partners with the Teton School District (TSD).
-TSD generously provides in-kind classroom space and use of the facility at no cost.
+ABC is an IRS-designated 501(c)(3) nonprofit organization.
+ABC collaborates with the Teton School District (TSD), which generously provides in-kind classroom space and allows usage of the facility at no cost.
 We rely on tuition, grants, and donations from the community to sustain our program.
-These funds help pay our staff wages, materials, supplies, snacks, and organizational expenses.
+These funds help cover our staff wages, materials, supplies, snacks, and organizational expenses.

 CANCELLATION & REFUND POLICY